 Featuring traditional Mexican flavorings such as fresh sugar cane, guavas and tejocotes (a crabapple-type fruit), the punch is often spiked with a healthy dose of rum and served piping hot to ward off any winter chills.
-However, here in the United States it can be hard to find many of these items fresh, so this recipe relies on easy-to-find ingredients that lend their flair to an irresistible rum punch.
-If you do manage to get your hands on some tejocotes, however, feel free to add them to the mix and cut down on the apples.
+Here in the United States, it can be hard to find many of these items fresh, so this recipe relies on easy-to-find ingredients that lend their flair to an irresistible rum punch.
+If you do manage to get your hands on some tejocotes, feel free to add them and cut down on the apples.
 In any case, it’s a fruity, rich, delicious punch to serve any time of year, but especially in winter.